 Learn about how your city can take advantage of these European and global initiatives to support your work locally.

 Since its founding, ICLEI has been one of Europe's primary advocates for local sustainable development.
-Through its European Sustainable Cities and Towns conferences and a series of initiatives and documents housed on the European Sustainable Cities Platform, it has mobilised thousands of local governments in Europe and beyond in the name of sustainability.
+ICLEI strives to localise the European Green Deal by working with local governments to co-create Local Green Deals (LGDs).
+As well through its European Sustainable Cities and Towns conferences and its series of initiatives and documents, ICLEI has mobilised thousands of local governments in Europe and beyond in the name of sustainability.
 There have been some key milestones on this journey:

 The 1994 Charter marked a turning point for local sustainable development in Europe.
 Inspired by the Rio Earth Summit’s Local Agenda 21, it was developed by individuals, municipalities, NGOs, national & international organisations, and scientific bodies.